jarviscanada/jarvis_data_eng_AnitaMathews/linux_sql/README.md

 | timestamp | integer (foreign key to id on host_info) | integer     | integer      | integer | integer | integer       |

 # Testing
-How did you test your bash scripts and SQL queries?
-What was the result?

 ## Bash Scripts